metapredict in Python

 meta.graph_pLDDT("DAPTSQEHTQAEDKERDSKTHPQKKQSPS")

-This function has all of the same functionality as graph_disorder.
+This function has all of the same functionality as graph_disorder, so see that documentation for details on how you can modify the graph.

 Predicting Disorder From a .fasta File: